beejjorgensen/bgc/src/atomics.md

 More on other crazier memory orders later.

-## Atomic Operators
+## Atomic Assignments and Operators

 Certain operators on atomic variables give atomic results.
-And other's don't.
+And others don't.

 Let's start with a counter-example: